Monthly Events and Programs

 Recovery Without Stigma

-6:00 PM Mark Knott, from the Metro East Recovery Council, will be here to discuss substance abuse disorder and how to deal with this sensitive issue in a non-judgmental manner.
+6:30 PM Mark Knott, with Metro East Recovery Council, will be discussing the stigma of substance abuse disorder and how to deal with this sensitive and personal issue in a non-judgmental manner.

 ----------------------------------------------------------------------------------------------------------------------------